Woodworking from Anywhere with Lou Sarg

 Welcome to “Stay Dusty!”

 Have you ever wanted to dive into woodworking but didn’t know how?
 Or you don’t have a big woodshop or lots of tools?
 Today, we’re offering a clear solution to that!
-I’m introducing you to one of our favorite wood carving artists who doesn’t need a workshop.
+I’m introducing you to one of our favorite wood carving artists who doesn’t need a workshop, who discovered woodworking from anywhere, is possible!

 Our mission is to make the world a better place through the power of trees.
 We know that trees give us more than just oxygen; they are essential in providing a positive environmental impact on our world.
 All trees have a life cycle.
 Here at Street Tree Revival, we save trees from ending up in landfills.
 We preserve city trees that need to be removed and limit carbon emissions from trees lost to natural causes.